samartzidis/NanoBot/docs/README.md

 It self-controls its 2 RGB LEDs for changing eye colours via the Raspberry Pi *GPIO* interface, based on its status and current interaction with the user.

 NanoBot has tool capabilities such as:
-- RAG (Retrieval Augmented Generation) memory tool for persistent memory.
+- A RAG memory tool for persistent semantic memory.
 - Knowing about the current date and time.
-- Live weather and GeoIP location information.
+- Live weather and GeoIP-based location awareness.
-- Scientific calculator (for math operations).
+- A scientific calculator tool (for math operations).
 - Controls its eyes colour and responds to various user commands such as: "turn off", "restart", "volume up/down", "volume 8" (ranging from 0-10), etc.
-- Provides a simple Web configuration page for configuring it remotely.
+- A simple Web configuration page for configuring it remotely from a mobile phone etc.

 ## Operation